NoahJRalph/my-react-portfolio/README.md

 The application was built using HTML, JS, CSS, HTML, React, and Node.js, and was deployed using Github Pages.

-This portfolio is outdated and behind compared to my current HTML/CSS-based portfolio located [Here.](https://noahjralph.github.io/my-portfolio/)
+This portfolio is built on an outdated built of my current simpler and more efficient updated HTML/CSS-based portfolio located [Here.](https://noahjralph.github.io/my-portfolio/)

 ## Installation